smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

 - I was really bad at this, and I wish I had done this sooner.
-- When my proposal was accepted, I had no actual talk prepared, so I toiled for two weeks, on my own, and it wasn't until week 3 that I showed any of the slides to anyone.
+- When my proposal was accepted, I had nothing else prepared, so I toiled for two weeks, on my own, and it wasn't until week 3 that I showed any of the slides to anyone.

 - In hindsight, I wish I had prepared at least some material before my proposal was accepted.
 - Like, write a blog post on the topic.
 - Or pilot a short version of the talk at a meetup, or here at BetterDev!

+---
+class: middle

+## Optimize for Fast Iteration

+???

+- By this, I mean, don't focus too much on polishing up the design of your slides.
+Save that for the end.
+- You can pick a theme and some templates to make the slides look good enough.
+- But focus on the ability to quickly and easily redo and rework sections.
+- The presentation you're watching right now is actually written entirely in a markdown format,
+- And the slide layouts are generated on the fly.
+- It's not most pretty result, but it gets the job done, and it allowed me to spend most of my time focusing on the actual content.

 ---
 class: middle